JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 <header class = "info-header">Avoid containers with abstract type parameters</header><p>
 ```

-It is generally not good to use [containers with abstract element type](https://docs.julialang.org/en/v1/manual/performance-tips/#man-performance-abstract-container) as we use for storing transactions.
-We use it in the example above because we do not want to convert all transactions to the common currency.
-Consider the following situation.
-We have several numbers in different numeric types, and we want to create a vector of them.
-In such a case, a promotion system converts all these numbers to their promote type to allow Julia to store them in memory efficiently.
+It is generally not good to use [containers with abstract element type](https://docs.julialang.org/en/v1/manual/performance-tips/#man-performance-abstract-container) as we did for storing transactions.
+We used it in the example above because we do not want to convert all transactions to a common currency.
+When we create an array from different types, the promotion system converts these types to their smallest supertype for efficient memory storage.

 ```jldoctest
 julia> [Int32(123), 1, 1.5, 1.234f0]